 Medicare offers resources to those that receive their coverage.
 So, take a look at their website to explore the caregiver aid they have available.

-22. Find an elder companion
+22. Find a companion

-Senior companions are volunteers who can visit and develop a relationship with your loved one.
+Companions are volunteers who can visit and develop a relationship with your loved one.
 This offers an important opportunity to socialize and frees you up to take a much-needed break.